-The wording of the paragraph generally permits such houses where “the exceptional quality or innovative nature of the design of the dwelling” is “truly outstanding or innovative, helping to raise standards of design more generally in rural areas; reflect the highest standards in architecture; significantly enhance its immediate setting; and be sensitive to the defining characteristics of the local area.”
+The wording of Paragraph 55 generally permits such houses where “the exceptional quality or innovative nature of the design of the dwelling” is “truly outstanding or innovative, helping to raise standards of design more generally in rural areas; reflect the highest standards in architecture; significantly enhance its immediate setting; and be sensitive to the defining characteristics of the local area.”

 The proposals seek to create a new Carbon Neutral family home.
 The dwelling aims to reflect the existing context, history and previous uses on site and was informed by traditional building forms within the villages and rural areas of Breckland.
 The siting and circular form has been influenced by the historic windmill which occupied the site in the 19th century , and has also led to a series of circular forms for the landscaping features, including patio, garage, parking and main garden spaces.
 Simple linking paths create an overall high quality layout.
 The use of materials is also influenced by local materials, the unique location and history, namely the use of lime render and timber cladding.

 The history of the site as a working windmill and the current siting of two energy generating wind turbines indicate the site as being useful and suitable for the use of wind power.